practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 Printf.printf "\n...";
 ```

-Instead I should have written this OCaml expression similarly like this:
+Instead I should have written this OCaml expression like this:

 ```
 let _ = Printf.printf "\n..." in